Squall-DA/OpenRgbController/README.md

 # OpenRgbController
 Open source controller for ARGB controllable fan modules.
+More to come in the future.